 I completed a BSc degree in Biochemistry from Imperial College London and my medical degrees (BMBS, BMedSci and MRes) from the University of Nottingham.
 I then spent few years working in junior doctor posts before coming to Oxford to start a DPhil in Clinical Medicine.
 My DPhil studies focused on vaccine development against arthropod-borne viruses supported by Innovate UK funding.
-I was awarded highly prestigious NDM Graduate Student Prize 2020 (Overall Prize Winner) for my overall performance during my DPhil degree at the Nuffield Department of Medicine (NDM) and a NIHR Oxford BRC Grant to support my research as a Postdoctoral Fellow.
-In 2022, I was awarded the Sir Henry Wellcome Fellowship to start my independent research on vaccine development against emerging arboviruses at the NDM.
-I am now a Sir Henry Wellcome Fellow, a Junior Research Fellow (JRF) at the Wolfson College, a Senior Postdoctoral Researcher, and a doctor in Internal Medicine at the Oxford University Hospitals NHS Foundation Trust.
+I was awarded highly prestigious NDM Graduate Student Prize 2020 (Overall Prize Winner) for my overall performance during my DPhil at the Nuffield Department of Medicine (NDM) and a NIHR Oxford BRC Grant to support my research as a Postdoctoral Fellow.
+In 2022, I was awarded the Sir Henry Wellcome Fellowship to start my independent research on vaccine development against emerging arboviruses.
+In 2022-2023, I have been awarded MRC HIC-VAC and MRC IAA grants to develop serological assays against typhoid and paratyphoid fever and the MLSTF grant to develop a vaccine against Chagas disease.

 López-Camacho C & Kim YC, et al. (2019).
 Assessment of Immunogenicity and Neutralisation Efficacy of Viral-Vectored Vaccines Against Chikungunya Virus.
 Viruses, 11 (4).

-Kim YC, et al A.(2020).

-- COVID-19 Vaccines: Breaking Record Times to First-in-Human Trials.
+Kim YC, et al (2020).
+COVID-19 Vaccines: Breaking Record Times to First-in-Human Trials.
 NPJ Vaccines, 5, 34.

 Kim YC, et al (2020).

-- Evaluation of Chimpanzee Adenovirus and MVA Expressing TRAP and CSP from Plasmodium Cynomolgi to Prevent Malaria Relapse in Nonhuman Primates.
+Evaluation of Chimpanzee Adenovirus and MVA Expressing TRAP and CSP from Plasmodium Cynomolgi to Prevent Malaria Relapse in Nonhuman Primates.
 Vaccines (Basel), 8 (3).

-Folegatti P, et al.(2021).

-- A single dose of ChAdOx1 Chik vaccine induces neutralizing antibodies against four chikungunya virus lineages in a phase 1 clinical trial.
+Folegatti P, et al (2021).
+A single dose of ChAdOx1 Chik vaccine induces neutralizing antibodies against four chikungunya virus lineages in a phase 1 clinical trial.
 Nat Commun.
 12, 4636 2021.

 Kim YC, et al (2022).

-- Development of novel viral vectored vaccines and virus replicon particle-based neutralization assay against Mayaro virus.
+Development of novel viral vectored vaccines and virus replicon particle-based neutralization assay against Mayaro virus.
 Int.
 J. Mol.
 Sci.
 2022, 23, 4105.